Mehdi-Zarei/Psychology-Clinic-V2-Nest.JS-Framework/README.md

   - Manage psychologist approvals, reviews, articles, and user accounts.
   - Monitor platform activity with detailed controls.

+- **Automated Session Status Updates:**
+  - A cron job runs every 10 minutes to check the database and automatically updates the status of reservations to `done` if their end time has passed.
+- **Bulk SMS Queue System:**
+  - Implemented a queue system using the **Bull** package to handle bulk SMS sending (e.g., for clinic anniversary discounts or mass promotions), ensuring minimal load on the server and the SMS service provider.

 ### 🔐 Authentication Flow

 - **OTP Verification:**